The 2.5 year Bachelor of Science in Nursing

 35 semester credit hour(s)

-Course ID Course Name Credits BIO111 Anatomy & Physiology I w/Terminology 3 BIO111L Anatomy & Physiology I with Terminology LAB 1 BIO116 Anatomy & Physiology II with Terminology 3 BIO116L Anatomy & Physiology II with Terminology LAB 1 ENG110 College Composition 3 ENG120 College Composition II 3 PSY105 Introduction to Psychology 3 COM115 Principles of Communication 3 PSY300 Human Growth and Development 3 HUM205 Culture and Diversity 3 MTH131 College Algebra 3 MTH140 Introduction to Statistics 3 CAP480 Arts and Sciences Capstone 3 Credit Hour(s) Total 35
+Course ID Course Name Credits BIO111 Anatomy & Physiology I w/Terminology 3 BIO111L Anatomy & Physiology I with Terminology LAB 1 BIO116 Anatomy & Physiology II with Terminology 3 BIO116L Anatomy & Physiology II with Terminology LAB 1 ENG110 College Composition 3 ENG120 College Composition II 3 PSY105 Introduction to Psychology 3 COM115 Principles of Communication 3 PSY300 Human Growth and Development 3 HUM205 Culture and Diversity: Exploring the Humanities 3 MTH131 College Algebra 3 MTH140 Introduction to Statistics 3 CAP480 Arts and Sciences Capstone 3 Credit Hour(s) Total 35

 5 semester credit hour(s)